 - 1 more speed (4 vs. 3)

-A quick side note regarding Heavy: squadrons with Heavy still engage enemy squadrons, they simply remove the standard penalties for being engaged (i.e. normally engaged squadrons cannot attack ships and cannot move away but Heavy notes that those penalties are removed).
-It's important to note this because your Swarm fighters are quite happy to trigger their Swarm reroll from an enemy engaged with a TIE Bomber.
+A quick side note regarding Heavy: squadrons with Heavy still engage enemy squadrons, they simply remove the standard penalties for being engaged (i.e. normally engaged squadrons can't attack ships and can't move away but Heavy notes that those penalties are removed).
+It's important to note this because your Swarm fighters are quite happy to trigger their Swarm reroll from an enemy squadron engaged with a TIE Bomber.

 |For when you absolutely need to turn some trees bright blue, accept nothing but the finest.|

 Gamma Squadron is a slight upgrade on a normal TIE Bomber, which for +1 point over a regular TIE Bomber gains two benefits in losing Heavy and gaining Grit.
-It's not much, but for +1 point, two minor benefits are not bad.
+It's not much, but for +1 point, two minor benefits aren't bad.